 Free or Paid Plan

 Now if you think you will consistently print more than 15 pages a month, you can consider the next tier up which is 50 pages / month.
 At less than $5 a month, that brings your cost to just below $50 a year.
-In Canada, a large cartridge of colour ink for the 3830 all-in-one printer is around $50 and I managed used that much in 2 weeks printing 40 full-page photos.
+In Canada, a large cartridge of colour ink for the 3830 all-in-one printer is around $50 and I managed to use that much in 2 weeks printing 40 full-page photos.
 Even if I dial things down and use 1 cartridge a month, that much ink would still cost me $600 a year.
 If I absolutely cannot contain the printing bug and use 2 cartridges a month, that would cost $1200 a year if I had to buy this ink myself!

 While on this free plan, I realistically think I will be using 2-3 blocks (at $1.25 per block of 10 pages) of overage each month which equates to $30 – $45 in yearly fees.
 So let’s assume I end up using an average of 1 cartridge a month.
 The cost of buying my own ink would be $600 a year ($50 x 1 x 12).
 Not factoring in the black cartridge, in 1 year, I would save about $550 in just coloured ink costs!
 I had to do the math 3 times to make sure I got the numbers right.